 1. Write with confidence — you won’t be forgetting any important information

-Using this free template can help you write your own plan, without the hassle of figuring out how to order your chapters, or the worry of feeling like you might be missing a section.
-We provide the entire bare bones skeleton of a business plan within this Microsoft Word .doc download.
-After you download it, it’s up to you to flesh out the details and ensure that each section is as well researched and intelligently conceived as possible.
+Using our free business plan template can help you write your own plan, without the hassle of figuring out how to order your chapters or the worry of feeling like you might be missing a section.
+We provide the entire bare-bones skeleton of a business plan template within a Microsoft Word .doc download.
+After you download the business plan template, it’s up to you to flesh out the details and ensure that each section is as well-researched and intelligently conceived as possible.

 2. Step-by-step writing guide and writing samples included

-Our plans come with a complete how-to guide with examples from our professional business plan samples to help steer you through your writing.
+Our free business plan template comes with a complete how-to guide with examples from our professional business plan samples to help steer you through your writing.

 3. Completely free – no hidden costs, just download and start writing

-This plan is completely free.
-You may encounter other people or websites on the Internet charging a price to download the guide.
-Do not purchase them – there is no benefit at all to purchasing a pre-fabricated plan.
+Our business plan template is completely free.
+You may encounter other people or websites on the internet charging a price to download a business plan template.
+Do not purchase them – there is no benefit at all to purchasing a pre-fabricated business plan template.
 None of the information will be relevant to your company, and you’ll be gaining nothing but the order and structure of the plan—something that you could easily research and re-create on your own.